Minnesota Workers Compensation Wage Loss Benefits

 The maximum compensation rate is $850 per week for injuries prior to October 1, 2013 and 102% of the statewide average weekly wage (roughly $963.90) for injuries occurring after October 1, 2013.
 The minimum compensation rate is $130 per week, or your actual wage if it is lower than $130.
 The maximum number of weeks you can receive temporary total disability benefits is 130.

 The second major type of wage loss benefit is temporary partial disability (TPD) benefits.
 If you are working fewer hours or are making less than your average weekly wage, you are entitled to temporary partial disability benefits.
 Temporary partial disability benefits are limited to 66% of the difference between your average weekly wage and what you’re earning currently.
-The maximum number of weeks you can earn temporary partial disability benefits is 225 weeks.
+The maximum number of weeks you can earn temporary partial disability benefits is 225 weeks for injuries occurring before October 1, 2018 and 275 weeks for injuries occurring on or after October 1, 2018.

 The third major type of wage loss benefit is permanent total disability (PTD) benefits.
 If you cannot work again in any capacity as a result of your injury, you are entitled to permanent total disability benefits.
-These benefits continue until age 67, or your presumed retirement age.
+These benefits continue until age 67, or your presumed retirement age for injuries which occurred before October 1, 2018.
+Minnesota Workers’ Compensation laws changed effective October 1, 2018 to increase the presumed retirement age to 72.
+In addition, if an employee is injured after age 67, permanent total disability benefits shall cease after five years of those benefits being paid.

 The fourth type of wage loss benefit is permanent partial disability (PPD) benefits.
 You are entitled to these benefits if you have permanent loss of function or range of motion due to your work injury.